 Staying up to date with Git

 The Git repository changes frequently.
-To download changes, run these commands:
+To download changes, run:

 make -C po local